alros/AI-Diagnosis/README.md

 - prompts: configuration of the prompts.
   - chat: these are the prompts used to continue the dialogue.
   - summary: these are the prompts to extract the patient's description from the dialogue.
-  - diagnosis: these are the prompts to extract a JSON with the metrics to perform a diagnosis.
-The metrics are used programmatically to decide how to proceed.
   - final_diagnosis: in case of positive diagnosis, these prompts translate the diagnosis into a dialogue with the patient.